MadhuriTugave/Resume-Builder/README.md

 Stand out from the crowd and make a lasting impression with Resume Builder, the perfect tool to land your dream job.
 Start building your future today!

- Just select template - Fill in the details !
-Your resume is ready to preview and download.
+just select template - Fill in the details and Your resume is ready to preview and download.

 # Installation
 Clone this repository in your local machine and install the needed dependencies